Æon Flux (film): Comic book prequel

 In late 2005, Dark Horse Comics published a four-issue comic book limited series tying in with the movie.
 The storyline serves as a prequel to the film and is a mixture of Chung's original TV series designs and characters, combined with the setting and story elements of the film; the comic book version of Æon loosely resembles Theron, while her colleague Sithandra, played by a black actress in the film, is depicted as white in the comic book.
 The first issue sets up Flux's mission for the miniseries: sabotage the Bregnan government's plan to destroy the forest outside of Bregna's walls.
 The last two issues of the limited series were published after the film had been released.
 By the time the final issue was published, the film had already ended its run in most areas.
 Dark Horse has not announced whether additional Æon Flux-based comics will be published.

 Video game

 On November 15, 2005, a video game tie-in prequel of the same name was released in North America for the PlayStation 2 and Xbox gaming consoles.
 The game takes place in eras before the film's setting of 2030 to 2338.
 The likenesses and voices of actors from the film were used.
 To help add to the box office gross of the film and to sell more games, specially marked copies sold in the US came with a pass to see the Æon Flux film.

-Home media

-Æon Flux was released on DVD on April 25, 2006.
+Many people considered the game to be better than the movie it was based on.